Last Updated on July 30, 2019 by melissanreynolds

-I have since studied to become a Certified Life Coach through the Transformation Academy and begun a mindfulness and meditation practitioner course.
+I have since studied to become a Certified Life Coach and Certified Mindfulness Coach through the Transformation Academy.

 I am supremely passionate about helping others take control of their healing journey – because I believe self-efficacy is vital.
 We make small decisions all day every day which add up to impact our quality of life.

 We work together to set your vision for what “thriving despite fibromyalgia” means for you, set goals and I will walk beside you as you achieve these.

 I provide research, advice on how to find more information, my personal experience and help you work through the information and your own goals and ideas.

 My philosophy is very positive but realistic.
 I have done the work myself and dragged myself from miserable and barely coping to thriving despite the fibromyalgia and I expect anyone who works with me to be ready to do the work.

 In short, I empower you to take control of your healing journey.

 If You’re Considering Working with a Coach